 Austria

 At midnight, all the radio and television stations operated by the state broadcast the sound of the bell of St Stephen’s Cathedral in Vienna, followed by “The Blue Danube”.
-People across the country turn out into the streets to dance the waltz.
+People across the country turn out into the streets to dance the waltz in this new year tradition.

 Belarus